koodikulma-fi/data-signals/README.md

 ## DataSignals

-DataSignals (or `data-signals`) is a library containing a few simple but carefully designed JS/TS classes, mixins and tools to help manage complex state and action flow in sync.
+DataSignals (or `data-signals`) is a library containing a few simple but carefully designed JS/TS classes, mixins and tools for managing complex state and action flow in sync.
+The classes and methods are fully typed.

 ## NPM